AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/certifications.md

 # Certifications

-Learn how to take up certifications using the Captivate Prime Learners app.
+Learn how to take up certifications using the Learning Manager Learners app.

 Certify your learners on a one time basis or on a recurring time frame using this feature.
 Only administrators can define the certifications for learners.

 Learners can take up the certifications which are assigned to them by the administrators of the organization.
-There are two types of certifications in Captivate Prime.
+There are two types of certifications in Learning Manager.

 1. External